A generalization of circulant Hadamard and conference matrices: Symmetric solutions

-It remains to comment on the case $s=12$.
+Let us proceed to the case $s=12$.
 Table~\ref{Tab.120,5} above shows that there are only $7$ proper divisors of $120$ such that $\mu\left(\frac{n}{m}\right)\neq0$, i.e., $s$ cannot exceed $7$.
-The case $s=12$ can be thus excluded.
-To sum up, there exists no symmetric matrix $C$ of order $120$ satisfying conditions~\eqref{Conditions} for $d=5$.
+The case $s=12$ is thus impossible.
+To sum up, there exists no symmetric matrix $C$ satisfying \eqref{Conditions} for $(n,d)=(120,5)$.

 Let $n=924$, $d=29$.
 Then $k=13$ and $r=4$, and equation~\eqref{d k s} takes the form